jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 ### Task 4 - Enable audio conferencing

-In this task you validate audio conferencing is enabled for Katie Jordan and change the default settings.
+In this task you validate audio conferencing is enabled for Isaiah Langer and change the default settings.

 1. You are still signed in to MS720-CLIENT01 as “Admin” and signed into the **Microsoft Teams admin center** as **Katie Jordan**.